 At sessions three and four students were tested on the BSL Sentence Reproduction Test (BSL-SRT; Cormier et al., 2012).
 The test involves viewing BSL sentences of increasing complexity and reproducing them as accurately.
 The test is therefore an assessment of both BSL comprehension and production.
 Videos of BSL production were coded for accuracy by an SLI instructor, with one mark for each sentence reproduced correctly.

 Module grades from BSL modules were collected from both semesters for the first two years of the course.
 For HW1 and HW2 students, grades included two first-year intensive practical modules in BSL and two second-year modules in Advanced BSL.
 For WV students, grades were made up of the first-year modules ‘Intermediate BSL Enhancement for Interpreters A, B and C’ and the second-year modules ‘Advanced BSL Enhancement for Interpreters A, B and C’.
-Third-year grades mostly relate to student placements and are not included in analyses.e.g.
+Third-year grades mostly relate to student placements and are not included in analyses.
+Grades follow the standard UK university grading system (0-100; whereby most marks fall between the range 40-80, see e.g. Yorke et al., 2000).

 SLI performance

-At session four, HW2 and WV participants completed two consecutive interpreting tasks.
+At session four, HW2 and WV participants completed two consecutive interpreting tasks hosted on GoReact (GoReact, 2022).
 In the first, they had to sequentially (not simultaneously) interpret a four-minute story from BSL into English.
-The story, signed by a L1 Deaf signer, was about receiving their Covid-19 vaccine.
-In the second task, students interpreted an instructional video explaining the procedure for visiting a Covid-19 ward in a hospital from English into BSL.
+The story, signed by a L1 Deaf signer in an informal register, was about receiving their Covid-19 vaccine.
+In the second task, students interpreted a three-and-a-half-minute instructional video explaining the procedure for visiting a Covid-19 ward in a hospital from English into BSL, with a more formal register.
 Students were allowed to pause the video to ‘chunk’ their interpreting as they saw fit, this ‘chunking’ skill was also part of the assessment of the interpretation.
 These tasks were assessed by an SLI educator and graded like university assignments (0-100).
+The total score for each consecutive interpreting task was calculated based on poise, style, consecutive management, comprehension, conceptual rendition, vocabulary, accuracy, repairs and an overall mark.

 Module grades from second-year interpreting modules were also collected.
 For HW1 and HW2 students, these comprised the ‘Introduction to Translation and Interpreting skills’ module and for WV students, the modules ‘Consecutive Interpreting 1 and 2’.
 Third-year grades mostly relate to student placements and are not included in analyses.